Internet Marketing Best Practices & eCRM

 Chapter 1

-Whether you're a newbie or an experienced Internet Marketing manager, we think you'll find internet marketing best practices and eCRM tips and links of interest on this page that will cover all aspects of building and managing an eCRM/Internet marketing solution.
+Whether you're a newbie or an experienced Digital Marketing manager, we think you'll find digital marketing best practices and eCRM tips and links of interest on this page that will cover all aspects of building and managing an eCRM/digital marketing solution.

 The online channel should be considered a prong in an integrated, multi channel strategy designed to improve not only your company's bottom line, but also its relationships with its customers.
 After all, we take the point of view that marketing is a profit center, and it's open for business!
 And what's a business without customer relationships?